jonathann000/advanced_ml_assignment/Competition.md

 #### Included files
-**agent.py** is a template agent for you to fill in, make sure you follow the format to be able to participate in the competition (see Competition.md file).
+**agent.py** is a template agent for you to fill in, make sure you follow the format to be able to participate in the competition.

 **riverswim.py** contains an environment that you can experiment with, but can also serve as a template for making your own environments.